UNITED STATES

 According to the United States Department of Agriculture, the United States imports more than 70% of the honey it consumes from foreign suppliers.
 Solar farms with pollinator habitat can help boost domestic production by providing a stable source of nectar for the bees, boosting domestic production.

-Once the project enters commercial operation, forecast for 2024, Lightsource bp will pursue opportunities to host commercial beekeeping at the project site.
+In the future, Lightsource bp may pursue opportunities to host commercial beekeeping at the project site.
 Meanwhile, the Bee & Butterfly Habitat fund will begin monitoring the health of pollinator habitat and populations at the project site, as well as documenting carbon sequestration into the soil.

 Lightsource bp is proud to be participating in this innovative new program.
-We hope it will help Honeysuckle Solar serve as a model for responsible solar development in the United States, and an educational resource for the community.
+We hope it will help Honeysuckle Solar serve as a model for responsible solar development in the United States.